Citation, DOI, disclosures and article data

-Bladder calculi may present with pain, infection or hematuria or may be asymptomatic.
+Bladder calculi may present with pain, infection, or hematuria.
+In some cases, they may be asymptomatic.

 Usually densely radiopaque, calculi may be single or multiple and are often large.
 Frequently lamination is observed internally, like the skin of an onion.

 Sonographically they are mobile, echogenic, and shadow posteriorly.
 They may be associated with bladder wall thickening due to inflammation.

 Treatment and prognosis